 If paying the rent is going to be a stretch, try to find somewhere cheaper.
 Discuss your options with a housing adviser before you sign any agreements or hand over any money.

 Rent for supported accommodation or a Housing Executive or housing association house might be a little bit cheaper than rent in the private sector.
-Your housing benefit will usually cover your rent in a social house.
-Housing benefit won’t cover any service charges or most of the costs listed above.
-If you have to pay rates on your property, your housing benefit should cover these.
+Your benefit will usually cover your rent in a social house, but probably won't cover any service charges or most of the costs listed above.
+If you have to pay rates on your property, you should be able to get help with this either in your Housing Benefit payment or by applying for rates relief if you receive Universal Credit.

 Living in supported housing is a great option for people who are moving on from home or care, but still need a bit of help managing things.